 - Diamond stitch

-This resembles the embroidery stem stitch .
+This resembles a rope.
+It is made the same way as the embroidery stem stitch .
 Usually this stitch is used at the beginning of the smocking – as it holds the gathers tightly.
 Each stem stitch picks one pleat of the fabric and joins it to the next one.

 This stitch is made the same way that the embroidery cable stitch is done